-- A. Exempt firefighter's associations;

-- B. Firefighter's relief associations;

-- C. Volunteer fire companies.

-- 1. Ownership.
-The property must be owned by one of the above organizations. - 2.
-Incorporation.
+- A. Exempt firefighter's associations; - B. Firefighter's relief associations; - C. Volunteer fire companies. - 1.
+Ownership.
+The property must be owned by one of the above organizations. - Incorporation.
 The organization must be incorporated under New Jersey law. - 3.
 Use.
 The real and personal property which is actually used for the purpose of the corporation is exempt from taxation. - 4.
 Income.
-No property shall lose its tax exemption or be denied an exemption because of the use of the property for an income-producing activity that is not the organization's primary purpose provided all net proceeds from that activity are utilized in furtherance of the primary purpose of the organization or for other charitable purposes.
-Commencing with the effective date of P.L.
+No property shall lose or be denied an exemption because of the use of the property for an income-producing activity that is not the organization's primary purpose provided all net proceeds from that activity are utilized in furtherance of the primary purpose of the organization or for other charitable purposes.
+In accordance with P.L.
 2001, c.
-85, exempt firefighter's associations, firefighter's relief associations and volunteer fire companies shall be required to record the dates the property has been utilized for income-producing activities and to maintain such records during the calendar year in which the income-producing activity takes place and for the two calendar years thereafter. - 5.
-Application.
-The organization must apply for the exemption with the municipal assessor on Initial Statement, Form I.S., on or before November 1 pretax year and on Further Statement, Form F.S., every third year by November 1 after exemption approval.
+85, exempt firefighter's associations, firefighter's relief associations and volunteer fire companies are required to record the dates the property has been utilized for income-producing activities and to maintain such records during the calendar year in which the income-producing activity takes place and for the two calendar years thereafter.